RyanSandford/File-System-Project/README.md

 # File System Project
-This repository contains several files which implement a file system.
-This goal of this project was to become familiar with C++ and the Raspberry Pi Desktop.
+This repository implements a working file system as well as several command line commands.
 The class file_manager implements the functionality of a file/directory.
 Additionally several files which behave as stripped linux commands are included to manipulate file_manager objects.
+The goal of this project was to become familiar with C++ and the Raspberry Pi Desktop.

 The class file_manager.cpp contains:
 - The name of the file